 Passionate about people, the spaces they create and inhabit, their lifestyle, and the arts, Kiran Ambwani is a globe-trotting documentary and portrait photographer, and photography educator, based in Montreal, Canada.
 Driven by a passion to understand humanity through portraiture, Kiran's creative vision captivates the editorial and non-profit worlds, with a versatile portfolio encompassing portraiture, travel, lifestyle, documentary and humanitarian work.

 Kiran's images reflect a sensitivity shaped by her background in anthropology and environmental studies, and her numerous travels.
-Driven by a curiosity for the problematics encountered by marginalized populations, Kiran has explored, among others, the lives of Tibetan monks in exile in south India, the survivors of child trafficking in Mumbai & Kathmandu, the inhabitants of Dharavi : Asia's largest slum in Mumbai, and the aftermath of the earthquakes in Nepal and Ecuador.
+Driven by a curiosity for the problematics encountered by marginalized populations, Kiran has explored, among others, the lives of Tibetan monks in exile in south India, the survivors of child trafficking in Mumbai & Kathmandu, the inhabitants of Dharavi : Asia's largest slum in Mumbai, and post-disaster relief efforts in Nepal, Ecuador and Haiti.
 In order to share her environmental and social concerns with the public, Kiran's work documenting the human condition, human rights issues and foreign aid has been diffused by various publications worldwide, notably CBC Radio Canada, Chatelaine, Le Devoir, Vogue, MindFood, Travesias, Geo Plein Air and Indian Express.

 Kiran is a graduate of McGill University and the Dawson Institute of Photography in Montreal.
-Apart from commercial work, she has participated in several group and solo exhibitions of her personal work in Canada, Japan, India and Nepal.
+She has participated in several group and solo exhibitions of her personal work in Canada, Japan, India and Nepal.